emilyeserven/emilyeserven.github.io/_posts/2016-02-19-hackathon-day-1.markdown

 title:  "Stamford Hackathon Reflection Day 1"
 date:   2016-02-19 23:04:37 -0500
 categories: hackathon
-excerpt: My impressions of the first day of the Stamford Hackathon.
+excerpt: <b>A reflection of the first day of the Stamford Hackathon.</b> - <i>"Day 1 was a lot of fun, most of the night was split into presentations and then meeting and greeting people to learn about their skills and project ideas."</i>
+media: ../../../../assets/images/blog/hack1-preview.jpg
 ---
 [Index](../../../../hackathon/2016/02/23/hackathon-index.html) - [Pre-Hackathon](../../../../hackathon/2016/02/18/hackathon-day-0.html) - **Day 1**- [Day 2](../../../../hackathon/2016/02/20/hackathon-day-2.html) - [Day 3](../../../../hackathon/2016/02/21/hackathon-day-3.html) - [Post-Hackathon](../../../../hackathon/2016/02/23/hackathon-post.html)

-Was a lot of fun, most of the night was split into presentations and then meeting and greeting people to learn about their skills and project ideas.
+Day 1 was a lot of fun, most of the night was split into presentations and then meeting and greeting people to learn about their skills and project ideas.

 I ended up looking for people and projects that had the following criteria: